 In the Region drop-down list, choose the region that is closest to you.

-This setting specifies which data center your web site will run in.
+This setting specifies which data center your web app will run in.

 In the Database drop-down list, choose Create a new SQL database.

 In the DB Connection String Name box, leave the default value, DefaultConnection.

 Click the arrow that points to the right at the bottom of the box.

 The following illustration shows the Create Website dialog with sample values in it.
 The URL and Region that you have entered will be different.